omfmartin/omfmartin.github.io/content/en/posts/20240324_llm_hallucinations.md

 >>> **Prompt**: The capital of France is Paris.
 What is the capital of France?
 **Response**: The capital of France is Lyon.

 **Extrinsic hallucinations** occur when the model makes statements that cannot be verified or contradicted based on the provided information.
-The response might seem plausible and informed, but it's not based on the provided information or any verifiable source.
 For example:

 >>> **Prompt**: Describe the economic impact of renewable energy sources.
 **Response**: According to a 2045 report, renewable energy sources have led to the creation of 5 million new jobs worldwide.